Channel 4 Screenwriting Course

 - No correspondence (email or otherwise) can be entered into with applicants.

-- We will be holding interviews for short-listed writers at Channel 4 in London on Nov 25 + 26, 2021.
+- We will be holding interviews for short-listed writers at Channel 4 in London or on zoom, Dec 1+2, 2022 (TBC).

 - We will inform the successful 12 writers by mid-Dec 2021.

 - We will email every writer before the end of 2022 to let you know whether your application has been successful.